bitcoinclassic/documentation/spec/transactionv4.md

 don't have any valid value to give it.
 But if we introduce a new script version it would be placed in the outputs segment.

+Any transaction has to have inputs, it is a requirement that a transaction spends some Bitcoin.
+The sole exception to this is the coinbase transaction.
+This is the first transaction of a new block and can not have any inputs.
+To satisfy BIP30 (Duplicate Transactions) we need to have a way to store message data inside of the transaction such that it allows changing of the transaction-id.
+The CoinbaseMessage token is introduced for this purpose.
+The rule is that a CoinbaseMessage can only be used once in a transaction and the transaction can not have any inputs.
+This means that if a CoinbaseMessage token is used the TxInPrevHash, TxInPrevIndex and TxInScript tokens can not be used in the same transaction.

 # Script v2

-The default value of ScriptVersion is number 2, as opposed to the version 1 of script that the is in use today.
+The default value of ScriptVersion is number 2, as opposed to the version 1 of script that is in use today.
 The version 2 is mostly identical to version one, including upgrades made to it over the years and in the future.
 The only exception is that the OP_CHECKSIG is made dramatically simpler.
 The input-type for OP_CHECKSIG is now no longer configurable, it is